C# - Action Delegate: A Comprehensive Guide

 numbers.ForEach(n => Console.WriteLine(n));

-6. UI Programming: In frameworks like WPF or Windows Forms, you might need to execute code on the UI thread.
-Action can be used in conjunction with the Dispatcher or Control.Invoke to execute code on the main thread.
+In frameworks like WPF or Windows Forms, you can use the Action delegate to execute code on the UI thread.

 this.Dispatcher.Invoke(new Action(() =>